ELITA04/Hacklytics-Streamlit/README.md

 **[Case Study 3: Analyzing sucide rates in the US between 2015-2020]()**

+### Emotion Classification
+- For the video recognition, we made use of [RADVESS Emotion Speech Audio Dataset](https://www.kaggle.com/uwrfkaggler/ravdess-emotional-speech-audio)
+- We performed feature extraction from .wav files which included Zero crossing rate, Chroma_stft, MFCC, RMS and MelSpectrogram.
+This gave us a total of 161 features
+- Using these features along with the labels, we trained a CNN model.
+We plotted the accuracy, losses and confusion matrix.
+- We then saved the model weights so that it could be included in the streamlit application.

 ## What we learned 💡

 During the hackathon, we came across several hurdles which included